infinum/qa-handbook/Automation/Locators.md

 `//input[@id='new-todo']`

-Read [Selenium locators - XPath](https://infinum.com/handbook/qa/automation/selenium-locators-xpath) for more details.
+Read the [Selenium locators - XPath](https://infinum.com/handbook/qa/automation/selenium-locators-xpath) article for more details.

 ### CSS selector

-For CSS selectors the similar points apply as for the XPath.
+For CSS selectors similar points apply as for the XPath.
 You don't want just to copy-paste them from the DevTools and you also don't want to be too specific.
 Tweak them a bit to make them more readable and maintainable.